 300 hours, over 8 weeks of class time

 Mentoring with and experienced Waldorf Educator

 A collegial approach that builds connections with the cohort.

-hs, with a three-week residential session each summer and six-day intensives in the fall and spring.
+Classroom time is a three-week residential session each summer and six-day intensives in the fall and spring.

 Waldorf education forms the basis of the program, complemented by the work and research of the Pikler Institute in Hungary.